 How do you start a fundraiser the right way?
-Successful fundraising for charity or personal causes start with these four characteristics of compassionate crowdfunding.
+Successful fundraising for charity or personal causes starts with these four characteristics of compassionate crowdfunding.

 Be Vivid: Paint Your Picture